A Pre-Law Advisor Isn’t a Luxury. It’s a Necessity.

 A properly conducted search should have yielded a qualified candidate in the New York area to fill the position, even if Chelst did retire in the middle of a semester.
 It is ultimately the responsibility of Deans Karen Bacon (the Dean of Undergraduate Faculty of Arts and Sciences) and Fred Sugarman to conduct a search once again and to find adequate pre-law advisors.

-When asked recently if a search is still in effect, Dean Bacon explained that “it is certainly the plan for this year” to continue with Wood-Hill as the primary pre-law advisor and with Sugarman as Personal Statement Writing Coach.
+When asked recently if a search is still in effect, Dean Bacon explained that “it is certainly the plan for this year” to continue with the promoted pre-law advisor as the primary pre-law advisor and with the new Writing Coach as Personal Statement Writing Coach.
 It seems that the deans have not only abandoned their search for a qualified advisor, but are content with maintaining the impractical “Pre-Professional Advising” role for the conceivable future.

 In the next few weeks, dozens of YU students will apply to law schools.
 Many of them will be accepted and go on to become successful and influential attorneys, judges, public interest advocates and entrepreneurs, as well as possible donors to this institution.
 But many will be hindered by the lack of attention given by YU to their field of interest.